Honolulu faces nine-figure budget shortfall, City Councilmember suggests bonds

 Plans to make up this money are through cuts, which would mostly impact the Department of Transportation.

-“They took they biggest hit.”
-Department of Budget and Fiscal Services Director Nelson Koyanagi said.
+“They took the biggest hit,” Department of Budget and Fiscal Services Director Nelson Koyanagi said.

 “We looked at rail operations, we reduced the rail operations budget by a little bit.”